swcool/markdownViewer/README.md

 3. Highlight the code area
 4. Show outline beside the content in scrollable way
 5. Have buttons for GoTop, ViewSource and GoBottom
+6. Support Github like table styles.

 More see in [Wiki](https://github.com/swcool/markdownViewer/wiki)

 # Change Log

+## 1.0.8
+  - Support Github like table styles.
+  - Update the screenshot

 ## 1.0.7
   - Move buttons to right bottom corner.